bbond007/MiSTer_MidiLink/README.md

       USBSER    - Connect to USB serial converter

+      USBMIDI   - Use USB MIDI adapter such as Roland UM-ONE MK2 (Default)

+      SERMIDI   - Use USB Serial adapter such as FT232R for MIDI (Fail-over if no USB MIDI adapter found)

       MENU      - starts based on /tmp/ML_MUNT, /tmp/ML_UDP,
                   /tmp/ML_FSYNTH, /tmp/ML_TCP /tmp/ML_USBSER
                   used with MiSTer Menu to set mode of operation.